Mike McGlinchey (offensive lineman): 2018 season

-On July 23, 2018, the San Francisco 49ers signed McGlinchey to a fully guaranteed four-year, US$18.34 million contract that includes a signing bonus of $11.41 million.
+On July 23, 2018, the 49ers signed McGlinchey to a fully guaranteed four-year, US$18.34 million contract that includes a signing bonus of $11.41 million.

 McGlinchey entered training camp slated as the starting right tackle, replacing Trent Brown who departed via trade.
 Head coach Kyle Shanahan named him the starting right tackle to begin the regular season, opposite starting left tackle Joe Staley.
 As a rookie, he started in all 16 games for the 49ers.
+He was named to the PFWA All-Rookie Team.

 2019 season

 In 2019, McGlinchey played 12 games and helped the 49ers with 13.
 He missed four games during the season due to a knee injury.
 He helped the 49ers beat the Minnesota Vikings and Green Bay Packers to reach Super Bowl LIV.
 However, the 49ers lost 31–20 to the Kansas City Chiefs.

 2021 season

 On May 1, 2021, the 49ers picked up the fifth-year option on McGlinchey's contract.
-The option guarantees a salary of $10.9 million for the 2022 season.
+The option guaranteed a salary of $10.9 million for the 2022 season.
 He suffered a torn quadriceps in Week 9 and was placed on injured reserve on November 10, 2021, ending his season.